aroemers/mount-lite/README.md

 * I wanted a more composable and data-driven API (see [this mount issue](https://github.com/tolitius/mount/issues/19) and [this presentation](https://www.youtube.com/watch?v=3oQTSP4FngY)).

-Mount Lite is Clojure only, offers no suspending, has a flexible API, substitutions are supported (and somewhat cleaner in my opinion, but Mount may [get there](https://github.com/tolitius/mount/issues/45) as well) and states stop automatically whenever they are redefined (just like Mount, but with Mount Lite this can be disabled per state, something Mount may [have](https://github.com/tolitius/mount/issues/36) in the future as well).
+Mount Lite is Clojure only, has a flexible data-driven API, substitutions are supported (and somewhat cleaner in my opinion, but Mount may [get there](https://github.com/tolitius/mount/issues/45) as well) and states stop automatically (cascadingly by default!) whenever they are redefined.
 That's it.

 You like it?
 Feel free to use it.
 Don't like it?
 The original Mount is great!